The Best States for Nurse Practitioners: A Guide to NP Autonomy

 Physician Collaboration in Full Practice States

-Another important reason an NP in full practice states may still seek a collaborator is for insurance credentialing.
-Some health payors have supervision requirements even though the state doesn’t.
 So why panel with these insurers?
 Because insurance is a critical component of access to care for many patients.
-Hiring a collaborating physician may feel like losing some of your independence.
-But accepting insurance can help you grow your patient population and provide care that doesn’t break the bank.
+Hiring a collaborating physician may feel like losing some of your independence, but accepting insurance can help you grow your patient population and provide care that doesn’t break the bank.

 Nurse Practitioner Reduced Practice States